JohnScience/my_com_projs/README.md

 Together, we managed to meet the deadline, and I continued to work on the project that I had in mind.

----
+### The rise and fall of Mobile Legends Hub

+After helping out my friend Sergey Gonin, I was finally able to focus on the project that I had in mind.

-The idea of the project was to bridge content creators and companies in need of marketing campaigns for gamers.
+The idea of the project was to bridge content creators and companies that wanted to organize marketing campaigns for gamers.

 Based on what I learned from many streamers (mostly those of Mobile Legends),